Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 With so many options to choose from between WordPress caching plugins, it’s hard to know what SG Optimizer settings should be enabled, which settings should be disabled, and whether or not you have two caching plugins doing the same thing.

-Fortunately, the SG Optimizer plugin keeps getting substantial updates and has taken the crown as the best host-provided caching plugin on the market right now.
+Based on other caching plugins that WordPress hosts provide, SG Optimizer has taken the crown as the best host-provided caching plugin on the market right now.

 Considering the SG Optimizer plugin comes free with a SiteGround hosting plan, it’s one of many reasons why SiteGround continues to be the king of shared hosting.